Here we are—you, me, Wix, and Printful.

 Even though your customers won’t be charged for shipping, you still have to make up for the cost because Printful will charge you.
 Figure out how to work the shipping costs into your product pricing so you don’t lose money.
 You can calculate the average shipping rate from all Printful shipping regions or just the regions where most of your orders ship out (the US and Australia, for example).
 Then include that average shipping cost in your product’s price and you’re done!

 If you want to set up shipping rates for your products, go with the Rate by Weight setting.
 Read more about the setup from this article about matching Printful shipping rates to Wix Stores.

-Next, our training journey continues to Wix Premium plans.
-Specifically, which plan do you need to sell with Wix Stores.
+Next, our training journey continues with Wix Premium plans.
+Specifically, which plan you’ll need to sell with Wix Stores.

 You can spend as much time as you need to for setting up your product line, payments, and shipping.
 The only thing you won’t be able to do without an ecommerce Premium Plan from Wix is accept payments.
 You can’t really run an online store without that, right?

 What else do you need?
 Well, I’ve guided you through the store setup on Wix’s end.
-The last step for me as your sensei is letting you free.
+The last step for me is to set you free.
 But how can I let you go without sharing some hot marketing tips?
 I can’t.

 I trust your store will turn out great, so don’t hesitate to share your experience with Wix in the comments below.
 And if you ever feel stuck at some point during the setup, just let our support team know or contact someone from the Wix team.

 Una’s a passionate content team lead with a keen interest in delving into the world of marketing campaigns and the psychology behind persuasive advertising copy.